 BEL Pro 500

-A surprise player in the detector game is the Beltronics (BEL) Pro 500.
+A little-known player is the Beltronics (BEL) Pro 500.
 Overshadowed by its heavily-hyped twin, the Escort Passport 9500ix, few know that the BEL Pro 500, save for mostly cosmetic differences, is the same detector.
-When parent company Escort rolled out the GPS-enabled 9500ix, its subsidiary, Beltronics (BEL), was given a cloned version as well.
+When parent company Escort rolled out the GPS-enabled Passport 9500ix, its subsidiary, Beltronics (BEL), was given a cloned version.
 The two differ slightly in appearance and features, sharing a platform, switchgear and electronic innards.
 Even their accessories are interchangeable; each uses the corporate Defender camera database as well.

 BEL promotes this Pro-series model as a sophisticated tool for the serious road warrior.
 To illustrate that mission its housing is covered with a unique matte-black, soft-touch material. in contrast, the Escort Passport 9500ix housing is of semi-glossy polycarbonate.
 The BEL's rubber-like texture makes the Pro 500 feel like upscale hardware and more important, it doesn't reflect a mirror image of itself into the windshield during daylight hours.

 The BEL Pro 500 is slightly thinner than the Escort Passport 9500ix and its speaker is on top, not the bottom.
 Like the Escort 9500ix it has a double row of three top-mounted controls.
-These are slightly larger and a bit farther apart than the Escort's, making them easier--for this writer at least--to locate and to press, without snagging an adjacent button in the process.
+These are slightly larger and a bit farther apart than the Escort's, making them easier—for some at least—to locate and to press, without snagging an adjacent button in the process.
 That aside, control layout, operation and performance of the two models are identical.

 There are other display options.
 One is vehicle speed, useful information at the moment an alert sounds.
 Another is vehicle voltage, helpful in spotting potential electrical problems.
 Among other options, a radar band can be deactivated.
 This will allow a driver in, say, South Florida to shut off X band on a trip over unfamiliar roads up to the Panhandle.
 Doing so makes the Pro 500 immune to the abundant roadside X-band automatic door openers found at commercial establishments lining every major highway along the route.